SodiumZH/NFF-Services/wiki/NFE Library.md

-# Sodium's Utilities Instruction
+# NFE Library Instruction

 ## Overview

-Sodium's Utilities (NaUtils) is a library of Minecraft utilities.
+NFE (Natrium Forge Extension) is a library of Minecraft utilities.
 It contains many different useful classes and methods mainly about the gameplay mechanics.

+Now in code it's called "NaUtils" (Natrium Utilities), but will be changed to NFE some time.

-## Registry
+## NaUtils Registry API

 NaUtils provides a simple registry system like the forge registry, mainly for the global registration of custom-defined data types.